Events

 Celebrating Black Minds: Opening event at the Fitzwilliam Museum - 29 January 2026

-The opening event of Celebrating Black Minds, marked the launch of a year-long programme dedicated to celebrating and amplifying the intellectual, cultural and civic contributions of Black scholars at the University of Cambridge.
+The launch of the Celebrating Black Minds programme, marking the start of a year-long series celebrating the intellectual, cultural and civic contributions of Black scholars at Cambridge.

 Book launch & discussion: The University of Cambridge in the Age of Atlantic Slavery - 18 November 2025